FlipsideCrypto/ethereum-models/models/doc_descriptions/transactions/eth_tx_hash.md

 {% docs eth_tx_hash %}

-[BETA TABLE] - Transaction hash is a unique 66-character identifier that is generated when a transaction is executed.
+Transaction hash is a unique 66-character identifier that is generated when a transaction is executed.

 {% enddocs %}